Escoba: Play

 Play commences with the person to the right of the dealer.
-Each player in turn attempts to match one card from their hand with one or more cards on the board to produce a total of 15.
+Each player in turn attempts to match one card from the hand with one or more cards on the board to produce a total of 15.
 When using a traditional deck, all cards are worth their face value except for the 10 sota (Jack or Page), 11 caballo (Horse) and the 12 rey (King), which are reduced in value to 8, 9 and 10, respectively.
 All cards matched, including the one from the player's hand, are removed from the board and placed in a scoring pile beside the player.
-If the player is unable to make a total of 15, they must discard one of the cards from their hand, adding it to the available cards in the centre of the table.
-After either scoring a hand or discarding, the play then moves to the next player in counterclockwise fashion.
+A player unable to make a total of 15, must discard a hand card, adding it to the available cards in the centre of the table.
+After either scoring a hand or discarding, play then moves to the next player in anticlockwise order.

-If the player can combine one card from his hand with all of the cards on the board to total 15, this player has scored an escoba, worth one additional point at the end of the round.
+If a player can combine one hand card with all of the cards on the board to total 15, that player has scored an escoba, worth one additional point at the end of the round.
 Each escoba scored is typically noted by the player turning one card of their pile face up.

-After each player has exhausted their hand, the dealer will then deal a fresh hand of three cards each just as in the beginning of the round.
+After players have exhausted their hands, the dealer will then deal a fresh hand of three cards each just as in the beginning of the round.
 The last hand in any particular round is the one which exhausts the deck.
 At the end of this round, the last player to have taken cards from the board receives any remaining cards regardless of their value.
 After this, the round is scored, and the deal progresses to the next player on the left.